python-semantic-release/python-semantic-release/docs/configuration.rst

 **Type:** ``str``

+When files exist within the specified directory, they will be used as templates for the changelog rendering process.
+Regardless if the directory includes a changelog file, the provided directory will be rendered and files placed relative to the root of the project directory.

-If given, specifies a directory of templates that will be rendered during creation of the changelog.
-If not given, the default changelog template will be used.
+No default changelog template or release notes template will be used when this directory exists and the directory is not empty.
+If the directory is empty, the default changelog template will be used.

 This option is discussed in more detail at :ref:`changelog-templates`